-Data about individuals who have booked to have a vaccination in one of the Council’s clinics across the borough is shared with Council staff for the purpose of booking a time slot for their vaccination, verifying identity on arrival for a vaccination and maintaining a record of consent.
+Data about individuals who have booked to have a vaccination in one of the Council’s clinics across the borough is shared with Council staff.
+This is for the purpose of booking a time slot for their vaccination, verifying identity on arrival for vaccination, and maintaining a record of consent.
 We will also collect anonymised data for statistical purposes

 The personal data shared with Local Authorities includes: